 - Man: all failures that can be linked to the people and human factors.

-- Method: means the causes that are originated from the production method, procedures, regulations, etc.
+- Method: means the causes that are originated from the production method, technology, procedures, regulations, etc.

 - Machine: the causes coming from the machinery and equipment.